LeonmanRolls/nnangpress/README.md

 - Local state is useful for information that we don't want persisted, or for data that we want to rever to a default behaviour each time the app starts.

+# Future

+- Realtime collaboration

+- Have option to allow end users to personalize the site based on their user account.

+- Allow end users to edit the site and send their edits to the site owner as suggestions.

 #Glossary